LuisAlejandro/agoras/docs/twitter.rst

-Post the last URL from an atom feed into Twitter
+Post the last URL from an RSS feed into Twitter
 ------------------------------------------------

-This command will parse an atom feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
+This command will parse an RSS feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
 The post content will consist of the title and the link of the feed entry.
 The post will be published using the twitter account thats authorized by the provided credentials.

+Please read about how the RSS feed should be structured in the `RSS feed section <rss.rst>`_.
+This ensures that the feed is correctly parsed and that the post content is properly formatted.
 ::

       agoras publish \